gcmaidana/BAMMS/README.md

 * The premium version extends the scoreboard to allow for the tracking of the stats recorded in the scoreboard using a database.
 As more games get played, the stats are continually tracked for the teams created by the users.
 Users can then view these stats for each of the teams they create.
 This is tracked for individual users since our program requires you to register and then login using a username and password.
+* There is only one program.
+The way to get to the premium version from the free version is simply to click the upgrade to premium button and that user will be marked as a premium user in the database, so they will be able to use the premium version, even if they log out and log back in.

 # Our team: Team 05